Indirect dark-matter detection with MadDM v3.2 -- Lines and Loops: Acknowledgements

 \section{Acknowledgements}

 We thank C\'eline Degrande for support with \textsc{NLOCT}, Alessandro Cuoco for welcomed input regarding the Fermi-LAT likelihood function and Valentin Hirschi for fruitful discussions on the optimization of \ml within \maddm.
-Computational resources have been provided by the supercomputing facilities of the Université catholique de Louvain (CISM/UCL) and the Consortium des Équipements de Calcul Intensif en Fédération Wallonie Bruxelles (CÉCI) funded by the Fond de la Recherche Scientifique de Belgique (F.R.S.-FNRS) under convention 2.5020.11 and by the Walloon Region.
+Computational resources have been provided by the supercomputing facilities of the Université catholique de Louvain (CISM/UCL) and the Consortium des \'Equipements de Calcul Intensif en F\'ed\'eration Wallonie Bruxelles (C\'ECI) funded by the Fond de la Recherche Scientifique de Belgique (F.R.S.-FNRS) under convention 2.5020.11 and by the Walloon Region.
 This work has received funding from the European Union's Horizon 2020 research and innovation programme as part of the Marie Skłodowska-Curie Innovative Training Network MCnetITN3 (grant agreement no.~722104).
 CA and DM have been supported by the Innoviris ATTRACT 2018 104 BECAP 2 agreement.
 JH acknowledges support from the F.R.S.-FNRS as a Charg\'e de recherche and the DFG via the Collaborative Research Center TRR 257.